 Talk To Friends And Family.

-We have asked many students to find out about the best places to live.
-Students often tell us they asked friends or family who already lived here.
+We have polled a large number of students to determine which areas are the most desirable to live in.
+Students frequently inform us that they questioned family members or friends who already resided in the area.
 If you have friends or family living in Melbourne, or if you know someone who does, they may be able to give you some tips about choosing the best suburb to live in while you study.

 Sometimes location does mean everything.
 For example, the Geelong Waterfront, Waurn Ponds and Warrnambool campuses are located in regional centres away from Melbourne – which means housing and transport costs are more affordable.